pointfreeco/pointfreeco/Sources/Transcripts/Resources/TODO/Episode-66.md

 }
 ```

-!> [correction]: This episode was recorded with Xcode 11 beta 3.
+> Correction: This episode was recorded with Xcode 11 beta 3.
 In later betas, SwiftUI's `BindableObject` protocol was deprecated in favor of an `ObservableObject` protocol that was introduced to the Combine framework.
 This protocol utilizes an `objectWillChange` property of `ObservableObjectPublisher`, which is pinged _before_ (not after) any mutations are made to your model.
 Because of this, `willSet` should be used instead of `didSet`:
+>
-> ```
+> ```swift
 > var favoritePrimes: [Int] = [] {
 >   willSet { self.objectWillChange.send() }
 > }
 > ```
+>
 > Even better, we can remove this boilerplate entirely by using a `@Published` property wrapper:
+>
-> ```
+> ```swift
 > @Published var favoritePrimes: [Int] = []
 > ```